dustinpfister/blog_posts/_posts/js-javascript-example-item-probability.md

 ## 3 - Conclusion

 This javaScript example worked out pretty well for me thus far, and I can not say that there is much more that I would what to add to it for what it is.
 When it comes to making additional changes and expanding on this example I think that will need to happen in terms of additional modules that make use of this item class module.
+With that said when it comes to relevant additional reading with this module you might want to check out my post on my turn based RPG javaScript example as that is a full game project that I aim to make use of this module in when it comes to a later revision number of the example.